 When choosing a monitor, you need to take into consideration factors such as colour gamut and response time, the latter being a reflection on how good the panel will be for gaming (the faster the better).

 You also – naturally – need to work out which panel size you need: 27-inch displays are the sweet spot for us, although you can get some cracking deals on larger displays, too.

 Who makes the best 4K monitors?

 There are loads of quality 4K monitor makers in business today producing panels at both the budget and premium ends of the market.
-Naturally, certain manufacturers tend to lean toward different pricing brackets, but almost all will offer something for most usage cases.
+Naturally, certain manufacturers tend to lean toward different pricing brackets and features, but almost all will offer something for most usage cases.

 The best 4K monitor makers, from T3's experience of reviewing and ranking 4K monitors are:

 These makers have shown T3 over the years that with stylish panels, excellent build quality and advanced panel tech and features, in almost all circumstances when they introduce a new Ultra HD monitor then it's going to be a good one.